lowlighter/metrics/README.md

 Content ordering is done through "[partials](https://github.com/lowlighter/metrics/blob/master/source/templates/classic/partials/_.json)", which are actually content chunks of generated metrics, which may vary from one template to another.

-It is not mandatory to specify all partials, rest will automatically be appendend in default order.
+It is not mandatory to specify all partials, as the rest will automatically be appended in the default order.

 #### 🔲 Adjust padding

-Generated metrics height is computed after being rendered through an headless browser.
+The height of the generated metrics image is computed after being rendered through an headless browser.
 As rendering can depends on used fonts and operating system, it may render as cropped or with additional blank space at the bottom.

 It is possible to adjust the padding by adding the following to your workflow:
 ```yaml